Paul Michell

 Dip.
 Law, City University

-• Williams v.
-Commissioner of Metropolitan Police – Tribunal- Paul is currently acting for Robyn Williams in this race discrimination claim against the Metropolitan Police, which is due to be heard next year by the tribunal.
+Williams v.
+Commissioner of Metropolitan Police – Tribunal: Paul is currently acting for Robyn Williams in this race discrimination claim against the Metropolitan Police, which is due to be heard next year by the tribunal.
 Ms Williams is a black police Superintendent, who was commended for her work concerning the Grenfell Tower disaster.
 She was dismissed following her conviction in relation to a WhatsApp message her sister had sent to her.
 She was reinstated on appeal.
 An application by the police for a judicial review of that appeal outcome failed; so, she retained her job.
-Reported in the the BBC and The Week.
+Reported in The Week.

-• X v Ofgem - Tribunal- EAT & Court of Appeal - Reported at [2019] ICR 715 - Paul successfully argued that words ought to be read into the Utilities Act 2000 to allow the Claimant to continue his whistleblowing claim against OFGEM, in circumstances where he would otherwise be committing a criminal offence.
+X v Ofgem - Tribunal - EAT & Court of Appeal - Reported at [2019] ICR 715: Paul successfully argued that words ought to be read into the Utilities Act 2000 to allow the Claimant to continue his whistleblowing claim against OFGEM, in circumstances where he would otherwise be committing a criminal offence.
 The tribunal held that the 2000 Act effectively criminalised the Claimant's claim and the disclosure of key documents.
 However, it accepted that because of Article 6 (fair trial) and Art 10 (freedom of expression) of the European Convention on Human Rights, and the tribunal's obligation to give effect to those rights where "possible", it was appropriate to interpolate words into the 2000 Act to exclude whistleblowing claims from criminal sanction.
 The tribunal's decision was overturned by the EAT.
 The Claimant's appeal was to be heard by the Court of Appeal in late 2020.
 However, the Government then amended the 2000 Act to decriminalise disclosures in the context of whistleblowing claims.
+For press coverage, see here.

-• X v Mid Sussex CAB - Tribunal - Supreme Court - Reported at [2010] 423 ICR, EAT, [2011] IRLR 335, CA, [2013] IRLR 146, SC - Paul successfully represented the CAB in the EAT, the Court of Appeal and the Supreme Court in this claim which had highly significant implications for the 100 million-strong voluntary sector across the EU.
+X v Mid Sussex CAB - Tribunal - Supreme Court - Reported at [2010] 423 ICR, EAT, [2011] IRLR 335, CA, [2013] IRLR 146, SC: Paul successfully represented the CAB in the EAT, the Court of Appeal and the Supreme Court in this claim which had highly significant implications for the 100 million-strong voluntary sector across the EU.
 It concerns whether volunteers were protected under the "employment and occupation" provisions of Directive 2000/78/EC.
+For press coverage, see here.

 RESTRICTIVE COVENANTS